mlziade/TTT/README.md

 This project enables communication using a cipher-like approach.
 It breaks down a message into multiple tweets, strategically using words to reconstruct the original phrase.

+## Updates

+29/04/2025 - Because of the insane pricing and rate-limiting of the Twitter's API, i pivoted from this ideia to create [KeyCrypt](https://github.com/mlziade/keycrypt).
+Check it out!

 ## Roadmap

 - Decoding